invincible-akshay/kafka-pubsub-sparkstreaming/README.md

 ## Run the Application
 Run the Producer and Consumer classes, i.e. KafkaReceiverSparkStream and FileToKafkaProducer.

+FileToKafkaProducer takes one argument, path of the file to be published on Kafka.

 If any dependency issues come up, add spark jars as external JARs to the project, generally found in the location (version may vary): ```apache-spark/2.4.5/libexec/sbin```